parse-community/parse-server-example/README.md

 # Using it

+Before using it, you can access a test page to verify if the basic setup is working fine [http://localhost:1337/test](http://localhost:1337/test).
-You can use the REST API, the JavaScript SDK, and any of our open-source SDKs:
+Then you can use the REST API, the JavaScript SDK, and any of our open-source SDKs:

 Example request to a server running locally: